Edgenesis/shifu.dev/docs/guides/cases/connect-opcua.md

 ---
-title: Integrate an OPCUA Device
+title: Connect an OPCUA Device
 sidebar_position: 3
 ---

-# Integrate an OPCUA Device
+# Connect an OPCUA Device

 As a `Kubernetes` native open source IoT development framework, ***Shifu*** integrates with the `OPC UA` protocol.
 Developers do not need to think about the actual connecting process of the protocol, but only need to set the key parameters of the protocol to establish a connection and monitor or control the operation of the device.

 :::note OPC UA Introduction
 `OPC UA` ([OPC Unified Architecture](https://en.wikipedia.org/wiki/OPC_Unified_Architecture)) is the OPC Foundation's machine-to-machine network transport protocol for automation technology.
 The `OPC UA` protocol supports two communication protocols: a binary communication protocol (`opc.tcp://Server`) and a web service communication protocol (`http://Server`), where the binary communication protocol is the most efficient and provides strong interoperability. firewall is opened.